 DIET & NUTRITION

 I hold a Diet & Nutrition Practitioner Level 3 Diploma which I use to support my clients with their understanding of how their choices impact mind and body wellness.
-I pair this knowledge with a deep interest in addictive eating, emotional eating, and the neuroscience behind our relationship with food.
+I pair this knowledge with a deep interest in addictive eating, emotional eating, and the neuropsychology behind our relationship with food.

 Obesity is an epidemic in the UK that not only destroys lives, but can be painfully interlinked with many other illnesses.
 In 2020 the NHS reported "11,117 hospital admissions directly attributed to obesity" with "the majority of adults" being obese, equating to "67% of men and 60% of women."
 There is an awfully prominent shame culture directed at individuals who struggle with obesity and other eating disorders, as if food addiction and emotional eating is the siloed fault of those that evidence it.
 This is absolutely not the case.